-Table 11, Panels A and B explore two sets of questions: "Have you ever voted for a shareholder proposal when the proposal was even slightly negative for firm value?" and "Have you ever voted for a shareholder proposal when the proposal was neutral for firm value?"
-Only 27% of investors (24% traditional26, 31% sustainable) had ever voted for a proposal that was even slightly negative for shareholder value, while 78% of investors had supported a neutral proposal.
+(24% traditional, 31% sustainable) had ever voted for a slightly negative proposal, while 78% of investors had supported a neutral proposal.
 In free-text fields and interviews, respondents highlighted that fiduciary duty constrains them from supporting negative proposals, and that clients do not pay them to destroy shareholder value.

 We asked investors who supported neutral or negative proposals why they did so, and Panel C illustrates the results.
 Consistent with earlier findings, ES constraints were the most common response.
-Out of those who had supported a neutral (negative) proposal, 65% (55%) did so "to be consistent with our firm's values or policies."
+32 Out of those who had supported a neutral (negative) proposal, 65% (55%) did so "to be consistent with our firm's values or policies."
 The corresponding numbers for "to be consistent with our clients' values" were 49% and 52%; "to be consistent with our fund's mandate" was chosen by 52% and 49%.
 These considerations were even more important than "I expected it to have a positive impact on society" (41% and 33%), the first-principles justification for such voting.
+Just as clients may have a taste for investing in ES leaders, even if doing so does not create ES impact, they may also have a taste for voting for ES proposals, even if they have limited impact, and even if the vote is unlikely to be pivotal.